-Launched in 2015, the Foundation for Young Australians’ (FYA) New Work Order research series, encompassing five reports to date, has analysed how disruption to the world of work has significant implications for young Australians.
+Launched in 2015, the Foundation for Young Australians’ (FYA) New Work Order research series, encompassing six reports to date, has analysed how disruption to the world of work has significant implications for young Australians.

 Want to share the New Work Order journey?
 Download the summary here

-FYA’s latest report The New Work Smarts has analysed over 20 billion hours of work completed by 12 million Australian workers each year to reveal the skills that will matter most in 2030 to navigate this shift.
+FYA’s fifth report The New Work Smarts has analysed over 20 billion hours of work completed by 12 million Australian workers each year to reveal the skills that will matter most in 2030 to navigate this shift.
 The report has revealed that to navigate the new work order our understanding of what it means to be ‘smart’ must change.Download the report

 These clusters highlight that jobs are closely related and more portable than previously thought – when a young person trains or works 1 job they acquire skills that will help them get 13 other jobs.
 What does this mean?
 Well, for one thing instead of thinking about a ‘dream job’ we could be preparing for a ‘dream cluster’ based on skills and interests.Download the report